 The Federal Energy Regulatory Commission’s MS Visual FoxPro-based filing system will no longer be available after September 2021.
-Instead, firms will be required to select commercial, off the shelf XBRL-based filing software to manage their compliance.
+Instead, firms will be required to select commercial, off-the-shelf XBRL-based filing software to manage their compliance.

 The MS Visual FoxPro system has, in any case, clearly outlived its use.
 Microsoft stopped supporting Visual FoxPro as far back as 2010.
 And the system that continues to be used even to date by energy firms — which is based on Visual FoxPro — is both unwieldy and non-user friendly.